ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 - Direction: position of the middle point of the activation threshold, in degrees
 - Width: size of the activation threshold, in degrees
-- Output value: value of the output signal created by the block, explained in \nameref{signals}
+- Output value: multiplier of the output signal created by the block, explained in \nameref{signals}
+- Output mode: type of output created by the sensor when it is activated (the output is always $0$ otherwise)
+  - Trigger: output the value selected in the "Output value" setting
+  - Measurement: output the current angle (from the center of the activation threshold to the output arrow) multiplied by the "Output value" setting
+  - Normalized: same as "Measurement", but normalizing the output to the $[-1, 1]$ range using half of the "Width" setting if normal trigger is used.
+If trigger outside is used, the value is <!-- TODO: explain this once the behaviour is fixed -->
 - Trigger: condition used to determine when to send an output
   - Normal: sends an output when the angle is inside of the activation threshold
   - Outside: sends an output when the angle is outside the activation threshold